Oelmounkad/react-ts-nestjs-jira-clone/README.md

 ## Live Application

-µYou can access the application at https://oelmounkad-jira-clone.netlify.app/
+You can access the application at https://oelmounkad-jira-clone.netlify.app/

 ## Available Scripts